 Confirmation of the Trustees' compliance with the Code is provided at three-yearly intervals.

-This document is a supplement to the ‘Port marine safety code’.
+This document is a supplement to the ‘Port Marine Safety Code’.
 It contains more detailed guidance on issues relevant to harbour authorities.
 It is designed to provide general guidance and examples of how a harbour authority can meet its commitments in terms of compliance with the code.
-The guidance applies to all harbour authorities in the UK that have statutory powers and duties.
+The guidance applies to all harbour authorities, marinas and marine facilities in the UK that have statutory powers and duties.

 This guide should not be viewed as the only means of complying with the code.